vikboyechko/googlecalendar/README.md

    - Add the Google Calendar app
    - Paste your iCal URL into the "Calendar Link" field
    - Set your timezone (defaults to America/New_York)
-   - Customize the display options (colors, fonts, text-only mode)
+   - Customize the display options (colors, text-only mode)
    - Save your configuration

 ## Important Note